realdennis/igcloud/README.md

 # Description

-IGCLOUD is a command-line application based on python3.
+igcloud is a command-line application based on python3.

-All instagram posts content will be mining.
+All of the user's posts content will be mining and analyze.

-And analyze by it, then render to wordcloud.
+**Then render to wordcloud.**

 # Example